 Menu of Deliciousness

-Here's a list of Full Plate appetizers, salads, entrées, sides, and desserts for you to choose from.
-The recipes for these "best-of-the-best" dishes were gathered in my 2014-16 travels, and prepared countless times.
-One of my passions is to give new life to dog-eared, spattered, tried-and-true recipes I've found hidden in the recipe boxes of my friends' and family members across America.
+Here's a menu of Full Plate offerings for you to choose from.
+I gathered these "best-of-the-best" recipes in my 2014-16 travels..
+One of my passions is to give new life to dog-eared, spattered, tried-and-true recipes I find hidden in the recipe boxes of my friends' and family members across America.